-A Dunkin' Donuts employee was arrested after a police officer found spit in his coffee
+A Dunkin' employee was arrested after a police officer found spit in his coffee

-(CNN)A Dunkin' Donuts employee was arrested Friday after an Illinois State Trooper discovered mucus in his drink.
+(CNN)A Dunkin' employee was arrested Friday after an Illinois State Trooper discovered mucus in his drink.

 The trooper, based in Chicago, bought a large black coffee on Thursday evening and removed the lid to cool it down when he discovered "a large, thick piece of mucus which was later confirmed to be saliva," floating in his coffee, police said.